 Key Stage 4

 In key stage 4 students study the GCSE specifications over three years.
-Students are selected to follow either the separate science route where they will study the three sciences biology, physics and chemistry separately or the combined science double award qualification which is a combination of biology, chemistry and physics.
+All students will follow the separate science route, where they will study the three sciences: Biology, Chemistry and Physics.
+Specialist teachers cover the three quallificiations.

 Assessment and Examinations (AQA)

-- Separate sciences: There are six examinations: two biology papers, two chemisty papers and two physics papers.
+- There are six examinations: two biology papers, two chemisty papers and two physics papers.
 Each paper is out of 100 marks and is 1 hour 45 minutes.

 - Students are continually assessed on their pogress by end of topics and half termly assessments.